markhj/zeronetics/docs/dev/engine-core-structure.md

 Whether, and how, items in the same layer can depend on each other is specified on a per-level basis.

+> **A note on the core levels**
+> The core levels don't affect directory structure, all core units are
+> found in the ``core`` folder.
+But it's possible they will be split
+> up as the project grows.
+The separation into levels help with forming
+> the order to include the headers, for instance in ``zeronetics.h``
+> public header, and otherwise mostly serve as a way to backtrace
+> in case you run into circular dependencies.

 ## 🔨 Core: Fundamentals

 **Dependency from same layer**: Not allowed